dancher00/fast-depth-realsense/README.md

-# High‑Performance Depth Processing for Intel RealSense (Robotics)
+# High‑Performance Depth Processing for Intel RealSense

 Final project for the “High‑Performance Python” course.